Criteria for Success

 Start by drafting a pitch.
 Don’t overthink it.
 Just jot down how you might respond to someone asking, “Hi.
 What are you working on?
 And why is it important?”

 You may come up with something true and interesting, but long and involved.
 Listeners have a short attention span.
-To maximize your audience engagement, your pitch should not be longer than about 20 seconds.
+To maximize your audience engagement, your pitch should not be longer than about 1 minute, ideally closer to 20 seconds.

 To pare down your draft, cross out all the nonessential words until you feel you cannot cross out any more.
 Don’t worry about leaving complete sentences or phrases—push yourself to cut as much as possible.
 Now that you have a small handful of key words, insert as few words as possible to link together these concepts.
 Keep in mind that you are free to play with the order of your key words, leave out some where you see redundancy, or even decide that you do not need them after all.